 The version of Hotspot Shield that you’ve downloaded on your PC is somewhat universal, meaning that it starts as a free version of the VPN service that can be ‘evolved’ in the premium version by simply logging into your premium account.

-However, we’ve heard something about the free version being ad-ridden, so we’ve tried to log into a free account we just created and expected to be flooded by ads.
-No ads were to be seen, but the same 500 Mbs limit was in place.
+Nonetheless, we’ve heard something about the free version being ad-ridden, so we’ve tried to log into a free account we just created and expected to be flooded by ads.
+No ads were to be seen, but the same 500 MBs limit was in place.
 Now there are two possible explanations: either they gave up the ad-ridden app and replaced it with a bandwidth limitation or the ad-ridden app is available on other devices (other than PCs).

 Anyway, if you’re not satisfied with the 500 Mb limited app, we’ve noticed that Hotspot Shield also gives you a 7-day trial of the premium version, which obviously removes the limitation and lets you enjoy the app as if you were a premium plan user.